Handling Secure Materials

 Using and Securely Destroying Scratch Paper

-• During the Smarter Balanced ELA PT, the notes on the embedded universal tool, global notes, are retained from Part 1 to Part 2 so that the student may return to the notes even though the student is not able to go back to specific items in Part 1.
-The embedded global notes is the preferred mode for notetaking during the Smarter Balanced ELA PT.
+- During the Smarter Balanced ELA PT, the notes on the embedded universal tool, global notes, are retained from Part 1 to Part 2 so that the student may return to the notes even though the student is not able to go back to specific items in Part 1.
+Use of the embedded global notes is the preferred mode for notetaking during the Smarter Balanced ELA PT.

 Destroying Electronic Files